IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 RA options passed within an Explicit PvD, via RA options associated with an Implicit PvD, via DHCPv6 or DHCPv4, or from some other provisioning mechanism that creates an Implicit PvD (such as a VPN).
-In all of these cases, the DNS server addresses SHOULD be associated with the corresponding PvD.
+In all of these cases, the recursive DNS server addresses SHOULD be associated with the corresponding PvD.
 Specifically, queries sent to a configured recursive DNS server SHOULD be sent from a local IP address that was provisioned by the PvD via RA or DHCP.
 Answers